RobGeada/llm-deployment-guide-odh/README.md

-# ROSA LLM Deployment Notes
+# OD HLLM Deployment Notes

 ## Prereqs
 1) ODH is installed on your cluster and a DSC is deployed